bunthut/federated-classifieds/readme.txt

 Contributors: thomi, amis
 Requires at least: 5.0
 Tested up to: 6.4
-Stable tag: 0.1.3
+Stable tag: 0.1.4
 License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A minimal plugin providing a `listing` custom post type, JSON-LD markup, automatic expiration, and a frontend form that can forward listings to an ActivityPub inbox.
-On activation it also creates a submission page with required price and location fields.
+A minimal plugin providing a `listing` custom post type, JSON-LD markup, automatic expiration, and a frontend form powered by Contact Form 7 that can forward listings to an ActivityPub inbox.
+On activation it also creates a submission page with required price and shipping fields.

 == Description ==
 This plugin registers a "listing" custom post type with an expiration date and outputs structured JSON-LD data for each listing.

 On activation a "Classifieds" page is created and its ID stored in the `classyfeds_page_id` option.
-A separate "Submit Listing" page with the `[classyfeds_form]` shortcode is also generated.
+A separate "Submit Listing" page with a Contact Form 7 shortcode is also generated.
 The bundled template displays local listings alongside ActivityPub objects that arrive through the REST inbox.

 The plugin provides two REST API endpoints for federation: